Five Days at Memorial (miniseries): Development

 In 2013, shortly after its release, Scott Rudin acquired the rights to adapt Five Days at Memorial: Life and Death in a Storm-Ravaged Hospital as a film to be produced with Eli Bush under Scott Rudin Productions.

-By 2017, the film rights had reportedly lapsed, prompting Ryan Murphy to approach Scott Rudin about adapting Five Days at Memorial for television as the third season of the FX true crime anthology series American Crime Story, with Sarah Paulson set to star as Dr. Anna Pou.
+By 2017, the film rights had reportedly lapsed, prompting Ryan Murphy to approach Rudin about adapting Five Days at Memorial for television as the third season of the FX true crime anthology series American Crime Story, with Sarah Paulson set to star as Dr. Anna Pou.
 The adaptation, however, never came to fruition, and in 2019, Rudin started shopping the project elsewhere.
 As part of his overall deal with ABC Signature, Carlton Cuse acquired the television rights, and then contacted John Ridley to collaborate.
 In September 2020, Apple ordered Five Days at Memorial as a limited series to be produced for Apple TV+.
 Both Cuse and Ridley serve as writers, directors, executive producers, and co-showrunners of the series.

 Casting

-Vera Farmiga was cast in March 2021, with Adepero Oduye, Cornelius Smith Jr. and Julie Ann Emery joining in April 2021, Cherry Jones and Molly Hager joining in May 2021, Michael Gaston joining in June 2021, and Joe Carroll joining in August 2021.
+Vera Farmiga was cast in March 2021, with Adepero Oduye, Cornelius Smith Jr. and Julie Ann Emery joining in April 2021, Cherry Jones and Molly Hager in May 2021, Michael Gaston in June 2021, and Joe Carroll in August 2021.